WakiMak/trentent.github.io-forked/_posts/2017-05-09-citrix-storefront-adventures-in-customization-restrict-app-visibility-with-single-factor-authentication-show-all-apps-with-two-factor-authentication.md

 ---
 I have been working with a colleague of mine (Saman Salehian) who has been working on a project with a Citrix Netscaler. Â One of the hopes of this project is to offer Citrix applications externally. Â A problem was posed to me about restrictingÂ users to only access non-critical, non-patient facing applications (eg, Outlook, intranet site, etc.) if they logged in with their domain credentials, but if users were using a two factor authentication method to show all applications.

-Citrix has 3 articles ([one](https://www.citrix.com/blogs/2014/03/27/hiding-applications-in-citrix-storefront/), [two](https://support.citrix.com/article/CTX204869) [three](https://www.citrix.com/blogs/2014/05/20/now-you-see-me-now-you-dont-a-guide-to-hiding-published-resources/)) that I&#8217;ve been able to find about executing on this. Â The problem with these articles is that they are now <span style="text-decoration: underline;"><strong>outdated</strong></span>. Â Citrix has a much more flexible and (In My Humble Opinion) better way to hide/show applications. Â And that is through the [Receiver Extension APIs](https://docs.citrix.com/en-us/storefront/3/migrate-wi-to-storefront/receiver-extension-apis.html). Â Through a single store, I&#8217;ll be able to show and hide applicationsÂ _**dynamically**_.
+Citrix has 3 articles ([one](https://www.citrix.com/blogs/2014/03/27/hiding-applications-in-citrix-storefront/), [two](https://support.citrix.com/article/CTX204869) [three](https://www.citrix.com/blogs/2014/05/20/now-you-see-me-now-you-dont-a-guide-to-hiding-published-resources/)) that I've been able to find about executing on this. Â The problem with these articles is that they are now <span style="text-decoration: underline;"><strong>outdated</strong></span>. Â Citrix has a much more flexible and (In My Humble Opinion) better way to hide/show applications. Â And that is through the [Receiver Extension APIs](https://docs.citrix.com/en-us/storefront/3/migrate-wi-to-storefront/receiver-extension-apis.html). Â Through a single store, I'll be able to show and hide applicationsÂ _**dynamically**_.

 The two API calls that are relevant are: